Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: NHIM and its Stable and Unstable Manifolds for the Schwarzschild Black Hole,

 where

-is the effective potential parametrized by the conserved component of the angular momentum $L$ and $E$ is the total energy of the particle.
+is the radial effective potential parametrized by the conserved component of the angular momentum $L$.
+The constant $E_{eff}$ is called the effective energy.

-Due to the existence of this effective potential $V_eff(r;L)$ for the radial motion, let us consider the reduced phase space only for the radial degree of freedom.
-Associated with the maximum of the effective potential $V_{eff}(r;L)$ there is an unstable hyperbolic fixed point $X_L=(r=r_L,p_r=0)$.
+Due to the existence of the radial effective potential $V_eff(r;L)$, let us consider the reduced phase space only for the radial degree of freedom.
+Associated with the maximum of the radial effective potential $V_{eff}(r;L)$ there is an unstable hyperbolic fixed point $X_L=(r=r_L,p_r=0)$.
 There are two special sets in the phase space that divide the reduced 2-dimensional phase space in regions with different behaviour, the stable and unstable manifolds of the unstable hyperbolic fixed point denoted by $W^{s/u}(X_h)$.
-The stable (unstable) manifold of the hyperbolic fixed point is the trajectory that converges (diverges) when the time is increased.
+The stable (unstable) manifold of the hyperbolic fixed point is the set trajectories that converge (diverge) when the time is increased, for this 1-degree-of-freedom system is just a single trajectory.

 When we include the angular coordinate $\phi$ in the analysis of the dynamics, we have a 2-degree-of-freedom system.
-The unstable hyperbolic fixed point $X_L$ corresponds to a circular unstable hyperbolic periodic orbit $\gamma_L$ with radio $r_L$ in the configuration space.
-The unstable hyperbolic periodic orbit $\gamma_L$ also have stable and unstable manifolds $W^{s/u}(\gamma_L)$.
-Those 2-dimensional invariant manifolds are formed by all the trajectories that converge (diverge) to $\gamma_L$ when the time to infinity.
+The unstable hyperbolic fixed point $X_L$ corresponds to a circular unstable hyperbolic periodic orbit $\gamma_L$ with radius $r_L$ in the configuration space.
+The unstable hyperbolic periodic orbit $\gamma_L$ also has stable and unstable manifolds $W^{s/u}(\gamma_L)$.
+Those 2-dimensional invariant manifolds are formed by the union of all the trajectories that converge (diverge) to $\gamma_L$ when the time to infinity.
 Also by construction, $W^{s/u}(\gamma_L)$ divides the constant energy manifold of the 2-degree-of-freedom system.

-Considering the spatial spherical symmetry of the system, we construct the generalization of this unstable hyperbolic periodic orbit in the constant energy manifold, the Normally Hyperbolic Invariant Manifold (NHIM) denoted as $\mathcal{M}_E$.
-Let us take the union of all the unstable circular periodic orbits with the energy $E$, associated with the maximum of $V_{eff}(r;L)$, for all the possible angular directions $\theta,\phi$ on the sphere in the configuration space.
+Considering the spatial spherical symmetry of the system, we construct the generalization of this unstable hyperbolic periodic orbit in the constant energy manifold, a Normally Hyperbolic Invariant Manifold (NHIM) denoted as $M_{E,a=0}$.
+Let us take the union of all the unstable circular periodic orbits with the energy $E$, associated with the maximum of the effective radial potential $V_{eff}(r;L)$, for all the possible angular directions $\theta,\phi$ on the sphere $S^2$ in the configuration space give us

-By construction, the topology of the NHIM $\mathcal{M}_E$ is a 3-dimensional sphere $S^3$.
-If we consider the degree of freedom corresponding to time $t$ in the construction of the NHIM, the result is a 4-dimensional unbounded NHIM given by $\mathcal{M}_E \times \mathbb{R} $.
+By construction, the topology of the NHIM $M_{E,a=0}$ is a 3-dimensional sphere $S^3$.
+If we consider the degree of freedom corresponding to the time $t$ in the construction of the NHIM, the result is a 4-dimensional unbounded NHIM given by $ M_{E,a=0} \bigtimes {\rm I\!R} $.